 What changes are TrustID making to their services?

 One benefit of using an online Right to Work service such as ours is that we update our systems and fully train our support team to reflect ongoing changes to immigration rules.
 For example, our system is already integrated to the online service which allows you to check employee’s share code.
 From 30th June 2021, to reflect the end of the ‘grace period’, we also plan to update our Right to Work service and our processes in line with the latest guidance.

-Of course, this blog is not intended to be legal advice so if you have specific questions regarding your staff please refer to Government guidance or speak to a specialist immigration lawyer.
+Of course, this blog is not intended to be legal advice so if you have specific questions regarding Brexit or your staff please refer to Government guidance or speak to a specialist immigration lawyer.
 If you’d like to find out how Right to Work check software could help your organisation remain compliant, please get in touch.